Biltmore Homespun: From Raw Wool to Finished Fabric

 Wool drying after washing.

-Raw wool was first run through a machine that “picked out” bits of debris—leaves, sticks, seeds, and other natural matter—that had become embedded in the sheep’s coat.
+Raw wool was first run through a machine that “picked out” bits of debris—burrs, sticks, seeds, and other natural matter—that had become embedded in the sheep’s coat.

 Step 3: The Duster